 - 56% of Gen Z said they knew someone who went by gender-neutral pronouns such as “they,” or “ze,” compared to 43% of millennials;

-- 54% of millennials always bought clothes designed for their own gender, while that’s true for only 44% of Gen Z teens;
+- 54% of millennials always bought clothes designed for their gender, while that’s true for only 44% of Gen Z teens;

 - 70% of Gen Zs felt strongly that public spaces should provide access to gender-neutral bathrooms, compared to 57% of millennial 21–34-year-olds.
 (UX Collective, 2017)

-Consider asking for pronouns instead: If the reason you’re asking for gender is specific to customised content and communication, a nice alternative to help see and understand your audience is to ask for preferred pronouns she/her, they/them, he/him.
+Consider asking for pronouns instead: If the reason you’re asking for gender is specific to customised content and communication, a friendly alternative to help see and understand your audience is to ask for preferred pronouns she/her, they/them, he/him.
 A tactic employed by video hosting service Vimeo.

 Getting started with updating your profile onboarding flow: